 Claremont: Located on the west side of the state, Claremont is the only city in New Hampshire directly served by the Vermonter.
 In 2015, upgrades to the station were completed by the city, which organized an Amtrak Station task force that was led by the City Council.
 Upgrades included improvements in lighting of the platform and parking areas and a construction of a new waiting shelter (built and donated by local businesses and volunteers in the City); and way-finding and "Amtrak Served Community" signage was placed throughout the city.
-In spring2019, an ADA compliance project is scheduled to begin.
+In late 2019, an ADA compliance project began.
 The project will consist of a new platform, improved lighting, accessible parking, and an accessible drop-off area adjacent to the platform.
+The Project is expected to be completed by the summer of 2020.

-On May 25, 2018 the Claremont Station Host Association launched its station host program at the Claremont Amtrak Station.
-It is the first such program to be implemented along the Vermonter Line.
-The program was implemented by the City of Claremont and Station Host volunteers received training from Amtrak Staff prior to implementation.
+The Claremont Station Host Association launched a station host program in 2018.
+It is the first such program to be implemented along the Vermonter line.
+The program was implemented by the City of Claremont and Station Host volunteers received training from Amtrak staff prior to implementation.